UtrechtUniversity/yoda/docs/design/data-requests.md

 ### Release of requested data
 After the DTA has been signed by the requesting researcher, the data manager may release the requested data to him.
-However, the means by which the data is transferred to the researcher is outside of the scope of the data request module.
+The means by which the data is transferred to the researcher is outside of the scope of the data request module.